Injury Home Care

-A spinal cord injury, or any other serious physical injury is sudden and life-changing and may well lead to someone becoming dependent on others for their care.
-Our carers provide vital physical and emotional support to help our clients and their families adjust and adapt their lives around their injury.
+A spinal cord injury, or any other serious physical injury or accident is sudden and life-changing and may well lead to someone becoming dependent on others for their care.
+Our home carers provide vital physical and emotional support to help our clients and their families adjust and adapt their lives around their injury.

 All too often, the fact that someone needs a carer reduces their independence and constrains their lifestyle significantly.
 Our carers provide vital physical and emotional support to help our clients and their families adjust and adapt their lives around their injury.

 Live-in carers (or PAs) from Christies Care are specifically trained to encourage independence.
 It is part of our philosophy and is behind all our training.
-So that someone with a physical injury can live in their own home and live life as they want to, with their personal assistant being there to help them do just that.
+So that someone with a physical injury can live in their own home and live life as they want, with their personal assistant being there to help them do just that.

-We recognise that physical injury care often requires help and support from qualified nurses – to give our well-trained carers precise, person-centred instructions on any specialist parts of care e.g. pressure ulcer care, bowel care.
+We recognise that physical injury home care often requires help and support from qualified nurses – to give our well-trained carers precise, person-centred instructions on any specialist parts of care e.g. pressure ulcer care, bowel care.
 With some initial input from these professionals, our carers can then deliver the right care, in the right way to our clients – meaning that nursing involvement can decrease substantially and our client can live a full, independent life.